FOR THE ANCESTORS

 葉 / YE / YIP / DIEP: “leaf” and “to be in harmony”

-Like food, storytelling and ritual - I believe scent can bring us all to homelands we may never know.
+Like food, stories, customs and rituals - I believe scent can bring us all to homelands we may never know. .